CraftAcademy/legacy_code_jan_21/README.md

 As a user
 In order to understand the analysis
 I need the text-analysis-response to tell me whether my text is clean  or profane - and to what degree.

+As an app
+In order to function correctly
+It needs to return proper error code on wrongful use

 As a user
 In order to have multiple lines of text analyzed